Export, Innovate, Invest - The Canadian Trade Commissioner Service

 The five sectors along with their respective areas of focus are:

 Science & Technology Cooperation

-Canada also has a number of FP7 National Contact Points (NCPs), for key sectors that can provide targeted advice.
-NCP contact information as well as additional information on FP7 opportunities can be found on the ERA-Can website.
+Canada also has identified and nominated a number of National Contact Points (NCPs), for key sectors that can provide targeted advice and support.
+NCP contact information as well as additional information on Horizon 2020 opportunities can be found on the ERA-Can website.
 Canadian researchers and research organizations can also contact Canadian Trade Commissioners and Science and Technology Counsellors abroad, who focus on innovation, science, and technology.

 Trade Commissioner Services in the European Union